January 29, 2026

 App Cleaner & Uninstaller is more than just an updater; it’s an award-winning full app manager designed for efficient app management.
 It combines app updating, uninstalling, startup, and extension management in one.
 Recognized for its intuitive design, which stands for a balanced mix of key features that keep Mac clean, organized, and up to date.

-App Cleaner & Uninstaller updates tab window
+App Cleaner & Uninstaller showing Updates tab

-While its core functionality is to delete applications along with remaining files, this tool has a nice KPI in updating and the capability to update all applications in one batch.
-It stands out by also allowing you to manage startup apps, extensions, and even set default apps for different file types.
-Simple, impressive, outcome-oriented.
+While its core functionality is to delete applications along with remaining files, this tool has a nice KPI in updating and is capable of updating all applications in one batch.

 Pros: